malusamayo/SemSlicer/README.md

 ### Experiments Reproduction
 To reproduce our experiments (automated setups), please run `sbatch run.sh {dataset}` on a cluster, using the according datasets.
+Please specify your OPENAI KEY in the command line first.

 To reproduce our experiements (human in the loop setups), please replace the generated prompts with our edited prompts in `data/hai-prompts`